brannerchinese/CleanMidi/README.md

 ## Produce and clean a MIDI file from an audio recording

-**Problem**: Given a recording of solo voice singing, produce a MIDI version of it, from which transcription in traditional musical notation can be produced.
+**Problem**: Given a recording of solo voice singing, produce a clean MIDI version of it, from which transcription in traditional musical notation can be produced.

-**Summary**: The Python script in this project must be counted a failure, but I learned quite a lot by writing it.
-The results are actually somewhat better using WaoN output directly, without the use of my script.
+**Summary**: Tremolo in the singer's voice and slight reverberation in the recordings make this a hard, hard business.
+A base MIDI file is produced with WaoN and then processed with a Python script.

-Tremolo in the singer's voice and slight revereration in the recording make this a hard, hard business.
+The script must be counted a failure, but I learned quite a lot by writing it.
+The results are actually somewhat better using WaoN output directly.
 I suspect I will have better results transcribing manually — computer-aided transcription seems the best way to proceed.

 ### Non-Python requirements